CodingIndeed/Winter-Matching-Game/README.md

 - Watch the Timer: Complete all matches before the time runs out to win.
 - Play Again: Click the "Play Again!" button at the end of the game to restart and try to improve your score.

+## Contributions

+Contributions to this project are welcome!
+If you have improvements or bug fixes, please feel free to fork the repository and submit a pull request.
+Your contributions can help make this project even better.

+## License

+This project is open-sourced under the MIT License.
+See the LICENSE file for more information.